amaralibey/nanoCLIP/gallery/readme.txt

 This directory will contain your gallery of images.
-When deploying the app, all images in the folder and subfolders will be used to build an index for search.
+When deploying the app, you can specify a folder (an album) to be used for the search results. all images in the album (including subfolders) will be indexed.